LearnOnDemandSystems/docs/lod/lab-interface.md

 1. **Pin/unpin**: This allows pinning or unpinning the top bar that contains the Commands menu, Display menu, Developer menu and connection indicator.

 1. **Connection indicator**: Displays the connection quality between your local machine and the virtual machine in the lab environment.
 The connection quality is displayed in milliseconds and a description of Excellent, Good, Fair and Poor.
-For more information about each connection quality description, or to conduct a speed test, please see our [Learn on Demand Systems Speed Test](https://www.learnondemandsystems.com/speedtest/).
+For more information about each connection quality description, or to conduct a speed test, please see our [Skillable Speed Test](https://www.learnondemandsystems.com/speedtest/).

 1. **Lab instruction pane**: Displays the lab instructions.